vasaswati/networks2/README.md

 alias python=python3

-python -V /* This should show the version of python just installed */
+// This should show the version of python just installed python -V